MoneroOcean/hiveos/mo_gminer/readme.txt

-mo_gminer is HiveOS custom GPU miner package based on https://github.com/MoneroOcean/meta-miner miner wrapper over gminer (https://github.com/develsoftware/GMinerRelease) that allows auto switching to the most profitable GPU algo if used to mine to MoneroOcean (moneroocean.stream) pool.
+mo_gminer is HiveOS custom GPU miner package based on https://github.com/MoneroOcean/meta-miner miner wrapper over gminer (https://github.com/develsoftware/GMinerRelease) that allows auto switching to the most profitable GPU algo if used to mine to MoneroOcean (moneroocean.stream) pool and get paid in XMR note.

 List of supported algos: